 DE is trading at a discount to its peers.

 Discount.
 The PEG ratio is the stock’s P/E divided by the consensus estimate of long-term earnings growth.
 Faster growth can justify higher price multiples.

-Premium.
-A higher price-to-book ratio makes a stock less attractive to investors seeking stocks with lower market values per dollar of equity on the balance sheet.
+Average.
+A lower price-to-book ratio makes a stock more attractive to investors seeking stocks with lower market values per dollar of equity on the balance sheet.